anonaddy/anonaddy/README.md

 1. You can generate UUID aliases instead, these are all under the root domain and cannot be linked to a user.
 2. You can add additional usernames and separate your aliases under your these. e.g. you could have one username for personal stuff, another for work, another for hobbies etc.

+#### **Where is the server located?**

+The server is located in Amsterdam, Netherlands with [Greenhost.net](https://greenhost.net/).
+Greenhost focuses greatly on privacy and security and their servers run entirely on Dutch wind energy.

 #### **What if I don't trust you?**